Charles Woodson: Career resurgence

 On April 26, 2006, Woodson and the Green Bay Packers reached a 7-year contract agreement that could be worth as much as $52.7 million with bonuses and incentives.
 He earned $10.5 million in the first year of the deal and $18 million over the first three years.
 He would have received a $3 million bonus if he was selected to the Pro Bowl in two of the first three years of the contract.
 Woodson has stated that at the time of the contract he "did not want to come to Green Bay" due to a perception that the city is less than cosmopolitan, but was forced to do so because the Packers were the only team to offer him a contract.
 The cornerback has since lauded the Packers organization, Mike McCarthy, and the people of Wisconsin for having faith in him, and has declared that "it was truly a blessing coming to Green Bay."

 Free of any major injuries during the 2006 season, Woodson (tied with Walt Harris formerly of the San Francisco 49ers) led the National Football Conference with eight interceptions.
 At the time, that was the most interceptions Woodson had recorded in a single season.
 On October 22, he had a 23-yard interception return for a touchdown against the Miami Dolphins.
 Overall, he was tied for third in that statistic in the entire NFL.
 He was used as his team's starting punt returner for the first time in his NFL career, returning 41 punts for 363 yards.

-On October 14, 2007, Woodson picked up a Santana Moss fumble and returned it 57 yards for a go-ahead touchdown in a 17–14 victory over the Washington Redskins.
+On October 14, 2007, Woodson picked up a Santana Moss fumble and returned it 57 yards for a touchdown in a 17–14 victory over the Washington Redskins.
 He recorded an interception in the game, his first of the season.
 Woodson was named the NFC's Defensive Player of the Week for his performance versus the Redskins, which was the first time he had received that award.
 On November 4, Woodson had a 46-yard interception return for a touchdown with 59 seconds remaining in the fourth quarter to seal a win over the Kansas City Chiefs.
 He finished the season with 63 total tackles, four interceptions, nine passes defensed, and two fumble recoveries.